TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 | Land Area(Km2)                                                   | Total land area in square kilometers.                                                      | land_area_square_km |
 | Latitude                                                         | Latitude of the country's centroid in decimal degrees.                                     | lat |
 | Longitude                                                        | Longitude of the country's centroid in decimal degrees.                                    | long |

+## Challenges

+There are many values missing (nulls) for many features.
+From what I can tell, it could be a country missing all values for a specific feature, or missing values for a given year.
+To handle this I will figure out what features are important to my problem and also how to fill missing values.